Digital Discovery of 100 diverse Quantum Experiments with PyTheus: Hundred Experiments

 \subsubsection{Single Photon Sources for Quantum Gates}

 Experiments exploiting single-photon sources as an additional resource for the construction of quantum gates have been previously demonstrated \cite{spscnot}.
-Fig.~\ref{fig:spsgates} displays graphs for a heralded $\text{CNOT}(2,2)$ with two additional input photons \numbering{experimentcounter}, a heralded $\text{CNOT}(2,3)$ with three additional input photons \numbering{experimentcounter}, and a post-selected $\text{CNOT}(2,3)$ with two additional input photons \numbering{experimentcounter}.
+Fig.~\ref{fig:spsgates} displays graphs for a heralded $\text{CNOT}(2,2)$ with two additional input photons \numbering[https://github.com/artificial-scientist-lab/PyTheus/blob/main/pytheus/graphs/Gates/cnot22_sp]{experimentcounter}, a heralded $\text{CNOT}(2,3)$ with three additional input photons \numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/Gates/cnot23_sp]{experimentcounter}, and a post-selected $\text{CNOT}(2,3)$ with two additional input photons \numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/Gates/cnot23_sp_post]{experimentcounter}.